Tongo

 Business overview

 Tongo develops a tongue-based operating system designed to enable hands-free control of digital devices.
-Its core product, the patent-pending Smart Brace, wirelessly controls smartphones, computers, wheelchairs, and smart homes.
-The company targets individuals who require assistive technologies, operating within the Health Tech & Life Sciences sector, specifically focusing on assistive devices for disabilities.
+Its core product, the patent-pending Smart Brace, allows users to wirelessly control smartphones, computers, wheelchairs, and smart homes.
+The company serves individuals who require assistive technologies, operating within the Health Tech & Life Sciences sector, specifically focusing on assistive devices for disabilities.

 Strategic signal